 Senior Reader

 Dr Nuno Castel-Branco is a Research Fellow at All Souls College, Oxford.
 He completed his PhD in the history of science at Johns Hopkins University in 2021 after earning an MSc in Physics at the University of Lisbon.
-Previously, he was a Loeb Brice Fellow at Harvard University’s Villa I Tatti in Florence, and a Postdoctoral Fellow at the Max Planck Institute for the History of Science in Berlin.
-His work examines the intellectual and social intersections between areas of knowledge, especially the life sciences, mathematics, and religion in early modern Europe and its global expansion.
-His first book, The Traveling Anatomist, uses Nicolaus Steno as a tour guide for science, medicine, and religion in seventeenth-century Europe.
-His writing has appeared in places like the Wall Street Journal and Scientific American, as well as in research journals such as Renaissance Quarterly, Notes and Records of the Royal Society, and Annals of Science.
+Previously, he was a research fellow at Harvard University’s Villa I Tatti in Florence and the Max Planck Institute for the History of Science in Berlin.
+He studies the intellectual and social intersections between the life sciences, mathematics, and religion in the early modern period.
+His first and forthcoming book, The Traveling Anatomist, uses Nicolaus Steno as a tour guide for science, medicine, and religion in seventeenth-century Europe.
+He has written in platforms as varied as the Wall Street Journal, Scientific American, and research journals like Renaissance Quarterly and Isis.
+He is also the Academic Director at the Canterbury Institute.

 Senior Reader

-Dr Mehmet Ciftci is the Public Bioethics Fellow for the Anscombe Bioethics Centre and Custodian of the Library at Pusey House, Oxford.
-Previously he was Étienne Gilson Postdoctoral Fellow at the University of Toronto.
+Dr Mehmet Ciftci is a Researcher and Custodian of the Library at Pusey House, Oxford.
+Previously he was Étienne Gilson Postdoctoral Fellow at the University of Toronto and the Public Bioethics Fellow at the Anscombe Bioethics Centre.
 After undergraduate studies at the University of Manchester, he received the PGDip, MPhil, and DPhil in Theology from the University of Oxford.
 He has published widely in academic journals on various subjects, such as liberation theology, the Qur’an, the critique of political ideologies, and Mariology.
 He published a monograph entitled Vatican II on Church-State Relations: What Did the Council Teach, and What's Wrong With It?
 (Palgrave Macmillan, 2024).
 His future research will be on the theological origins of constitutionalism.

 Senior Reader